LONDON THEATRE PROGRAM

 Sarah Lawrence College offers limited financial assistance to guest students on this program.
 Students should consult their home school’s financial aid office for guidance on other financial aid resources.

-For more information about Sarah Lawrence financial aid options, e-mail the Office of International Programs.
+For more information about Sarah Lawrence financial aid options, e-mail the Office of Global Education.

 Sarah Lawrence College